mweidner037/articulated/README.md

 - `at(index)`: Get the ElementId at a specific index.
 - `indexOf(id, bias: "none" | "left" | "right" = "none")`: Get the index of an ElementId, with optional bias for deleted-but-known ElementIds.

+#### Cursors

+A **cursor** points to a gap between two list elements - e.g., a cursor in a text document.

+Internally, a cursor is represented as the ElementId on the left side of the gap, or null if it is at the start of the list.
+The cursor's index changes as the id's index changes, and it also "shifts left" if that id becomes deleted.
+(To bind to the id on the right instead, pass `bind = "right"` to the cursor methods.)

+Convert indices to cursors and back using the methods `cursorAt` and `cursorIndex`.
+These are wrappers around `at` and `indexOf` that get the edge cases correct.

 #### Bulk Operations

 ```typescript